 2. Visit the Mighty 5

-Utah is home to 5 of the United States' 62 national parks, and these red-hued beauties are collectively known as The Mighty 5.
-The parks are Zion National Park, Bryce Canyon National Park, Capitol Reef National Park, Arches National Park, and Canyonlands National Park.
+Utah is home to 5 of the United States' 63 national parks, and these red-hued beauties are collectively known as The Mighty 5.
+The parks making up the Mighty 5 are Zion National Park, Bryce Canyon National Park, Capitol Reef National Park, Arches National Park, and Canyonlands National Park.

 The Mighty 5 national parks have all the incredible landscape elements that make the Southwest so special, from red sandstone arches to pink cliffs to jagged peaks and hoodoos.